graphistry/graphistry-cli/docs/configure-security.md

   * Benefit: Increase privacy, and potentially avoid usage slowdowns from waiting on non-responsive requests
   * Method 1: Before first system start, in your `data/config/custom.env`, set `AIR_GAPPED=1`
   * Method 2: User -> Admin portal -> Settings -> Config -> Check IS_AIR_GAPPED and save

+# Sensitive data

+As a Docker-based Linux system, most custom data is stored in Docker volumes.
+The remaining data, such as server accounts, are in standard Linux locations.

+In Graphistry, persistent data appears as the Postgres volume alongside the other Docker-managed volumes, and mounted subfolders of `$GRAPHISTRY_HOME/data`.
+Data like web login credentials are encrypted in Postgres (standard Django), with random values generated on first system start and recorded in your `${GRAPHISTRY_HOME}/data/config/custom.env`.
+See the migration sections for more on each.
+Several containers have additional named volumes used for caching purposes and, like Postgres, are managed by Docker.